awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

  Replace `username ` with the user name and include the domain name in uppercase\.
 Users \(both humans and applications\) from your domain can now connect to the RDS PostgreSQL instance from a domain\-joined client machine using Kerberos authentication\.

 Note that a database user can use either Kerberos or IAM authentication but not both, so this user can't also have the `rds_iam` role\.
 This also applies to nested memberships\.
-For more information, see [IAM database authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.
+For more information, see [IAM database authentication for MariaDB, MySQL, and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

 ## Step 8: Configure a PostgreSQL client<a name="postgresql-kerberos-setting-up.configure-client"></a>